Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

 ## Prerequisites

-Before starting, complete the following:

-1. If you're new to Choreo, create an organization:
+1. If you're signing in to the Choreo Console for the first time, create an organization:
     - Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
     - Enter a unique organization name.
 For example, `Stark Industries`.
     - Read and accept the privacy policy and terms of use.